Did the Alaska Plane Crash? Updates on 2025 Missing Nome Cessna

 The Alaska Department of Public Safety, State Troopers Public Information Office announced that it was “contacted by AKRCC in reference to an overdue aircraft” on Thursday, February 6, 2025, at 4:00 p.m. local time.

-It’s still unknown what exactly happened to the Cessna 208B Grand Caravan.
-It was last spotted over the Norton Sound just after 3:00 p.m., according to data shared by FlightRadar 24.
-The plane’s position was subsequently lost while it was around 2 miles offshore, according to CNN.
+Initially, it was unclear what exactly happened to the Cessna 208B Grand Caravan.
+However, data from FlightRadar 24 showed that the plane was last spotted over Norton Sound just after 3:00 p.m.
+Its position was then lost while it was approximately 2 miles offshore, according to CNN.

 In a Facebook post, the Nome Volunteer Fire Department confirmed it was actively searching for the plane on the ground.